Gogland

 Gogland's tourist industry is growing in importance, with most tourists coming from St. Petersburg, and some from Finland.
 In 2006, however, Russian authorities declared Gogland a "border area", which means that foreign nationals are not allowed to travel to the island without special permits.
 This limits tourism from abroad to small groups, admitted one at a time, and adds extensive bureaucracy to applications for permission to visit the island.

 Name

+The original meaning of the name "Högland" in Swedish translates "Highland" (that precisely describes the physical shape of the Island).
+The Russian name derived from the original Swedish/Viking name of the Island.
+In Russian the H became a Г (G).
+So the name became Gogland (Гогланд) after Russia conquered it from Finland.
 Different transliterations of the name from the Russian language have been used.
 In older transliterations, the Russian Г is transliterated as "G", but in contemporary usage, it is rendered as "H".
-Since being ceded to Russia, the latter form is often used in western languages.
+Since being ceded to Russia, the latter form is often used in western languages, same as the original Swedish name.
+The Finnish and Estonian name means 'large island'.